hasanchezshadow/spring-cloud-config-server-repository/README.md

 and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check elastic-query-service, where we added validation to request/response models and controller using validation annotations
+- Check elastic-query-service, where we added first used uri for api versioning and then used content negotiation and leave it as the versioning of our service.
+Check it in controller class.
-- Check elastic-query-service, where we added ElasticQueryServiceErrorHandler to handle unexpected exceptions